jasonjoh/php-tutorial/README.md

 	  }
 	?>

 This function uses cURL to send the appropriate request to the specified endpoint, using the access token for authentication.
+It also uses the user's email address for an important optimization.
+By setting the `X-AnchorMailbox` header to the user's email address, the API endpoint can route API calls to the correct backend mailbox servers more efficiently.

 We can use this function to call any of Outlook REST APIs.
 Let's add a new function to the `OutlookService` class to get the user's 10 most recent messages from the inbox.

-In order to call our new `makeApiCall` function, we need an access token, a method, a URL, and an optional payload.
+In order to call our new `makeApiCall` function, we need an access token, the user's email address, a method, a URL, and an optional payload.
 We already have the access token, and from the [Mail API Reference](https://msdn.microsoft.com/office/office365/APi/mail-rest-operations#GetMessages), we know that the method to get messages is `GET` and that the URL to get messages is `https://outlook.office.com/api/v1.0/me/messages`.
 Using that information, add a `getMessages` function in `outlook.php`.

 #### New `getMessages` function in `./outlook.php` ####

 	private static $outlookApiUrl = "https://outlook.office.com/api/v1.0";

-    public static function getMessages($access_token) {
+    public static function getMessages($access_token, $user_email) {
       $getMessagesParameters = array (
         // Only return Subject, DateTimeReceived, and From fields "\$select" => "Subject,DateTimeReceived,From",